 - List view

 The main display is equally easy to navigate using the file list on the right-hand side of the screen.
-This gives you a clear idea of file names, folders, and sizes for easy reference.
+It gives you a clear idea of file names, folders, and sizes for easy reference.
 A series of tabs at the top of the screen lets you zoom back out with ease whenever you need it.

 - Disk Selector

 The app’s most satisfying feature is the file collector, which appears as a large dot in the bottom left corner.
 You can drag and drop any file here to target it for deletion.
 The app keeps a running count of how much space you’ll free up and presents you with a delete button.
-When you’ve collected all the trash DaisyDisk has identified on your drive, hit the Delete button to take it out for good.
+When you’ve collected all the trash DaisyDisk has identified on your drive, hit the Delete button to take it out.

 What makes DaisyDisk unique?

 There are plenty of disk space analyzers out there, all jockeying for being the one for you.
 Some boast a wide range of features.
 Some combine the analyzer with lots of other tools.
-And some make smart suggestions about what you should delete.
+And some make intelligent suggestions about what you should delete.

 DaisyDisk distinguishes itself from the pack with its stunning visual design, speed, and ease of use.
 Here’s the rundown:

 - DaisyDisk is one of the nicest-looking disk analyzers available.
 The candy-colored wheel the app uses to represent your disk is visually engaging and easy to understand.
-At a glance, it lets you see which files are taking up the biggest “slice of the pie,” which makes exploration easy, and pleasing to the eye.
+At a glance, it lets you see which files are taking up the biggest “slice of the pie,” which makes exploration easy and pleasing to the eye.
 The color contrasts also help illustrate the relations between different areas of your Mac.

 Is DaisyDisk safe?